-Ariane is a French-American LA-based singer-songwriter who grew up in Paris, France.
+Ariane is an LA-based singer-songwriter who grew up in Paris, France.
 Not too long ago, she released an attractive debut single, entitled, “Trust Fund Kids”.

 Ariane – “Trust Fund Kids”